 - Website: | Twitter | LinkedIn | Researchgate | ORCID

-Dr Laeticia Lichtenstein graduated in Pharmacology innovation at the University of Toulouse (University Paul Sabatier) in France.
-She moved to the Netehrlands for her PhD studies.
-Following completion of her PhD Prof Sander Kersten group at Wageningen University, she was awarded of an Intra-European Fellowship (Marie-Curie fro career development) and joined The Institute of metabolic and cardiovascular diseases in Toulouse where I did my postdoctoral training.
+Following completion of my PhD with Prof Sander Kersten group at Wageningen University, I was awarded an Intra-European Fellowship (Marie-Curie fro career development) and joined The Institute of Metabolic and Cardiovascular Diseases in Toulouse where I did my postdoctoral training.
 I revealed key findings in reverse cholesterol transport and how heptobiliary axe is important in the fight against cardiovascular diseases.

 NAFLD is the fastest-growing liver disease in the Western world with important implications for cardiovascular health.

 My research aims to study endothelium metabolism on 1) NAFLD development and 2) atherosclerosis development.

 Most of the methods used in this project ranges from lipidomic (extraction and quantification of lipids) to molecular biology (extraction and quantification of gene and protein expression), pharmacology (drug treatment / development) biophysics (light sheet, confocal and electron microscopy) anatomical pathology (histopathology and immunohistochemistry on paraffin and cryo-sections of tissues) and in-vivo studies.